OlaJohn-Ajiboye/SMS-FE/README.md

 ```
 ## Development server

-Run ```ng serve ``` for a dev server.
+-Run ```ng serve ``` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
-Port 4200 is the deafult port for Angular.
-If port 4200 is in use on your machine.You can select another port by adding the --port flag eg:
+-The app will automatically reload if you change any of the source files.
+-Port 4200 is the deafult port for Angular.
+If port 4200 is in use on your machine.
+-You can select another port by adding the --port flag eg:

 #### - Changing default port
 ```
 ng serve --port [portNumber]